EZecarias/ansipull/README.md

 - **playbooks/**: Additional playbooks to run or have triggered on direction.

-- **roles/**: Directory that contains the base, server, and workstation roles.
+- **roles/**: Directory that contains ansible's base role and the divergent pve, server, and workstation roles.

   - **base/**: Role applied to every host/machine; contains default configs, users, etc.